adrido/minetest-mapper-cpp/doc/features.rst

   directory, or in system directories
 * Colors files can include others, so that just a few colors can be redefined, and the system colors file used for the others.
-* The map can be draw at a reduced scale.
+* The map can be drawn at a reduced scale (1:1 - 1:16).
   This means that a full world map can now be generated.
 * A grid can be drawn on the map.
 * A number of symbolic colors ('red', ...) are available on the